methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-10-15-super-router-pfsense-untangle.md

 ---
   title: Super Router - PFsense & Untangle
   date: 2012-10-15 15:47:34
+excerpt: "I have been using Astaro/Sophos for the past 2 years and really like it.
+But I have gotten to the point where the 50 IP license restriction is getting..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have been using Astaro/Sophos for the past 2 years and really like it.
 But I have gotten to the point where the 50 IP license restriction is